 Regional resources, virtually no waste, high efficiency: sounds like a wish-list, but in Bern, Interlaken and the mountain regions of Bern it’s an eco-friendly reality.

-‘Green Meeting’ is now far more than just the colour of the sign on the door leading to the seminar room.
+‘Green Meetings’ is now far more than just the colour of the sign on the door leading to the seminar room.
 Indeed, Bern’s conference, seminar and event venues are looking to make their offers ‘green’, environmentally aware and sustainable.
 Key aspects include regional value added, social responsibility, and getting participants and delegates to and from their destinations in a climate-conscious way.
 It means that organisers are able to give the image of their events that extra polish and showcase a sustainable quality seal to guests and sponsors alike.

 Bern’s lasting commitment to the environment

 For years now the City of Bern has been committed to a sustainable approach to energy and resources.
 Not only did it recently receive the European Energy Award Gold, but it has also boasted the Fair Trade Town label since 2017.
 At the Hotel Schweizerhof Bern & THE SPA, there is even an in-house environmental team committed to sustainable projects.
 And it goes all the way to the top, as it were, with some 150,000 bees up on the roof doing their bit to help with the ecological balance.
 As a myclimate partner the Schweizerhof offers to provide carbon-neutral accommodation.
 Things are also buzzing at the Kursaal Bern where colonies of busy bees support the catering teams so guests can enjoy delicious honey ice cream, exquisite truffle honey, and breakfast honey, all à la maison.
 The Kursaal Bern is a member of the ‘Klimaplattform der Wirtschaft’, a joint venture between the City of Bern and the Bern Region.
-At the Stade de Suisse football stadium, the big stars are also to be found up on the stadium roof, where every year solar panels generate 700,000 kWh of energy for around 200 households.
+At the Stadion Wankdorf football stadium, the big stars are also to be found up on the stadium roof, where every year solar panels generate 700,000 kWh of energy for around 200 households.
 In the catering sector all the emphasis is on regional produce, entirely excluding goods and produce flown in from all over the world.

 Interlaken: an energy-conscious region